 The easiest and most common way for the host software to access the USB is through the Crystalfontz virtual COM port (VCP) drivers.
 A link to VCP drivers download and installation instructions can be found on the Crystalfontz website at USB LCD Drivers.
 Using these drivers makes it appear to the host software as if there is an additional serial port (the VCP) on the host system when the CFA735 is connected.
 When communicating over USB, the VCP settings are accepted for compatibility reasons.
-The settings that are not used as the communication is pure USB data.
+The virtual COM port settings such as baud rate (speed), stop bits, etc. are ignored as the communications occur as pure USB data.